niweshsah/Task2_URC_NiweshSah/README.md

     source ~/.bashrc
     ```

-## Launching Nodes for Autonomous Navigation
+## Launching Nodes for Autonomous Navigation Using Custom Planner

 ### 1. Start the ROS Master